Kong/docs.konghq.com/app/docs/0.5.x/clustering.md

 Asynchronous auto-join will check the datastore every 3 seconds for 60 seconds after a Kong node starts, and will join any node that may appear in those 60 seconds.
 This means that concurrent environments where multiple nodes are started simultaneously it could take up to 60 seconds for them to auto-join the cluster.

-On the other side if a node successfully joins the cluster on startup, then the asynchronous auto-join feature is never triggered.

 #### Automatic cache purge on join

-Every time a new node joins the cluster, the cache for every node is purged and all the data is forced to be reloaded.
+Every time a new node joins the cluster, or a failed node re-joins the cluster, the cache for every node is purged and all the data is forced to be reloaded.
 This is to avoid inconsistencies between the data that has already been invalidated in the cluster, and the data stored on the node.

 This also means that after joining the cluster the new node's performance will be slower until the data has been re-cached into its memory.